WeiSHI7/datastory_template/index.md

 Contrarily, the **Italian Argentines** talk mostly about Europe, which is not that different than topics in which other ethincs groups talk.
 In this case, there might be other factors that has more strong influence to the predictions.

 #### Year of publication

+We were also interested to know how the topic percentage was developing over the years.

 <div class="row align-items-center no-gutters  mb-4 mb-lg-5">
   <div class="col-sm">
     <img src="plots/distribution_plots/years/topics_distr_per_publication_year.png" class="center" width=800  />